 A GUIDE TO GROWING CALATHEA PLANTSLiven up indoor spaces with colorful prayer plants

 Calathea is a popular indoor plant grown for its highly decorative foliage that comes in an assortment of eye-catching patterns, colors, and shapes.
-This versatile tropical thrives in medium to low light, making it a good choice for indoor environments.
+These versatile tropical plants thrive in medium to low light, making them a good choice for indoor environments.

 Though it has a reputation for being somewhat fussy, prayer plants are actually easy to grow when given the right conditions.
 In addition to being highly decorative, they are one of the best plants for cleansing indoor air of harmful pollutants.
-With so many varieties to choose from, this attractive houseplant will complement any home or office decor.
+With so many species of calathea to choose from, this attractive houseplant will complement any home or office decor.